 Use Stale Bread

 This will help eliminate excessive sogginess of the bread after dipping in the batter.
 To make bread stale, simply remove it from it's packaging and allow it to sit out on the counter for several hours or overnight.
+If you love French toast, try my Gingerbread French Toast Casserole.

 Ensure Your Batter is Thick